It’s Seriously Uncool to Declaw Your Cat

 The simple answer is no. Scratching is a very normal part of a kitty’s grooming routineopens in a new tab, hairless or not.
 If scratching is creating sores then there’s likely an underlying medical cause, like a skin infectionopens in a new tab, which should be addressed.

 I knew it.
-How would declawing a cat potentially serve the medical needs of the owner?
+How would declawing a cat potentially serve the medical needs of the pet parent?

-I haven’t come across the need to perform a declaw procedure due to an owner’s medical history, but it’s one of the ethics points to consider regarding declawing.
+I haven’t come across the need to perform a declaw procedure due to a pet parent’s medical history, but it’s one of the ethics points to consider regarding declawing.
 These would be very rare cases and include people strongly bonded to their cat who are immunosuppressed or an elderly individual receiving blood thinners.
 Even in these cases, the decision regarding declawing isn’t clear-cut and should include a consultation between the veterinarian and pet parent(s).

 Are there alternatives to declawing?